How Product Registration Data Predicts Customer Churn

 Signal 4: Stopped Scanning After Six Months — The Quiet Exit

-The most dangerous churn signal is silence.
-Customers who were engaged — scanned regularly, accessed guides, checked warranty status — and then stopped, are signalling that something changed.
-The product may have developed an issue they haven't reported, a competitor may have earned their attention, or the use case that drove the original purchase has shifted.
+Extended silence is the most dangerous churn signal precisely because it produces no complaint to investigate and no clear trigger for intervention.
+Customers who were actively engaged — scanned regularly, accessed guides, checked warranty status — and then abruptly stopped are signalling that something has changed.
+The product may have developed an issue they haven't reported, a competitor may have earned their attention, or the use case that drove the original purchase has shifted entirely.
+Six months of inactivity is a reliable diagnostic threshold for this cohort.
+Beyond it, re-engagement rates drop sharply and the customer is effectively lost to the relationship.
+Within it, a well-timed message tied to a genuine lifecycle event — a maintenance reminder, an accessory launch, or an end-of-warranty notification — can reactivate the relationship before the window closes permanently.

 The Registration Timing Model: 24 Hours vs. 30 Days